-Bluebeard, an extremely wealthy nobleman, who has been married a few times, only to have his wives disappear without a trace every single time, marries yet once again. at first the young bride finds security in her new pampered life, but when Bluebeard goes out of town for a couple of days, leaving his wife with his key ring, and seemingly the control of the entire chateau, the reality quickly changes. as he departs, Bluebeard strictly forbids his wife to enter one mysterious room in the castle, telling her to not even to approach its door. unsurprisingly, the young wife cannot stop thinking about that one room, and yielding to her insatiable curiosity, eventually unlocks the door to discover the horrific murders of her husband’s former wives.
+Bluebeard, the famous French folktale which tells the story of a tremendously wealthy nobleman, who has been married a few times, only to have his wives disappear without a trace every single time, marries yet once again.
+At first, the new pampered life suggests security & comfort to his young bride, but when Bluebeard goes out of town for a couple of days, leaving his wife with a key-ring full of rings, and seemingly the control of the entire chateau, the reality quickly changes.
+As he departs, Bluebeard strictly forbids his wife to enter one single mysterious room in the castle.
+However during his absence, the young wife cannot stop thinking about that one room, and just like yielding to an itch that won’t go away, eventually unlocks its door discovering the horrific murders of her husband’s former wives.

-- to be delivered in its own 100% cotton pouch with “rumisu”s bird logo hand-embroidered on it
+- To be delivered in its own 100% cotton pouch.